gaf3/cnc-forge/Output.md

 The `source` setting specifies where to pull code from the repo specified in the change block.

-If not specified, it'll take the `destination` as it's default.
+If not specified, it'll take the `destination` as its default.

 ### file